IHE/pharm-mpd/input/pagecontent/prescription-lines.md

-In some jurisdictions, a prescription has only one line - one prescription, one medication.
-In other countries, a prescription is a group of medication lines.
+In some jurisdictions, a prescription is modeled as having only one line - one prescription means one medication.
+In other countries or models, a prescription is a group of medication lines.
 This is normally legally established, and it is important to support both these cases.

 The IHE MPD profile provides a common model that supports both these cases.
 This allows different types of implementations to use IHE, and allows for interoperability between these different systems, understanding the data needs and assumptions.